shiroroku/SimplyStackedDimensions/README.md

 Adds data options for teleporting players to and from different dimensions when at specific Y levels!

 ### Dimension Config:
-Default config teleports the player to the nether when at bedrock, and to the end when at max build height.
+There are no config files by default and running the mod without adding one wont change the game.

 The example config for teleporting the player to the nether when at Y level -10 to 1:
 ```json